elevenpassin/progress/README.md

 I push all the work that I do to learn CS on my own to this repository.
 The work usually includes lots of code, and implementations of different algorithms, data structures etc.

-I'm following a hybrid version of [teachyourselfcs](https://www.teachyourselfcs.com/), p1xt guides and OSSU.
+I'm following a hybrid version of [teachyourselfcs](https://www.teachyourselfcs.com/), [p1xt guides](https://github.com/P1xt/p1xt-guides) and [OSSU](https://github.com/ossu/computer-science/).

-Date started: 1 / 1 / 2018
+Date started: 4 / 1 / 2018

+You can checkout my progress [here](./progress.md)
 ## Rules

 1. Always be working on one course.